monello/Skoenekas/com_dnagifts/README.txt

   2. Go to Extensions >> Module Manager
   3. Activate the BT Login Module
   4. Open the Module in edit mode and set the following settings:
     a.
-Position: myBtLogin (type it in it won’t be in the list)
+Position: myBtLogin (type it in it wonï¿½t be in the list)
     b.
 Menu Assignment:
       i.
 Only the pages selected
       ii.
 Check the Test menu item you just created